-The 2010 Banff National Park of Canada Management Plan committed Parks Canada to reintroducing a breeding population of plains bison to the park in support of the overall capacity of the park's ecosystems to adapt to climate change, while enabling Canadians to continue to learn about healthy, intact ecosystems and wild places and protect the natural heritage of Banff National Park.
-As part of this process, Parks Canada initiated public discussion to build understanding and support for the concept and to ensure public interests and concerns were identified and addressed to the degree possible.

-The process garnered high levels of interest from a broad range of stakeholders, provincial and municipal governments, neighbouring land owners, and various user groups.
-Based on the results, Parks Canada developed a reintroduction plan, as well as a number of plans and assessments to guide and strengthen the reintroduction plan:
+The 2010 Banff National Park of Canada Management Plan committed Parks Canada to reintroducing a breeding population of plains bison to Banff National Park.
+The reintroduction process started with public engagement to build understanding and support for the idea and to ensure public interests and concerns were identified.
+The engagement process garnered high levels of interest from a broad range of stakeholders, provincial and municipal governments, neighboring landowners, Indigenous Peoples, and various user groups.
+Based on results of this engagement, the 2015 Plains Bison Reintroduction Plan (herein Plan) was developed and was subject to a detailed impact assessment, both of which underwent further public review prior to being finalized.
+The Plan outlined an adaptive five-year phased reintroduction pilot.
+The Plan defined the reintroduction zone within Banff National Park and outlined several key commitments.
+To guide and strengthen commitments made under the Plan, several supporting strategies and assessments were developed:

-- Detailed Environmental Impact Assessment; - Bison Excursion Prevention and Response Plan; - Disease Risk Assessment; and - Bison Reintroduction Health Monitoring Strategy.
+- Bison Excursion Prevention and Response Plan. - Disease Risk Assessment. - Bison Reintroduction Health Monitoring Strategy.

-The Reintroduction Plan for Plains Bison included an adaptive, five-year phased pilot that began with a small herd of bison released on the eastern slopes of Banff National Park.
+The Plains Bison Reintroduction began with a small herd of bison released on the eastern slopes of Banff National Park.
 The second phase occurred 18 months later, when that same herd and its newly born calves were released into a remote 1200km reintroduction zone in the backcountry of the park (Figure 2).